BZIvanov/Learning-SpringBoot/SpringFramework/IoCandDI/README.md

 }
 ```

-3. Field Injection: Dependencies are directly injected into fields.
+3. **Field Injection**: Dependencies are directly injected into fields.

 ```java
 @Service